CasperClous/Validator-TB-Plugin/README.md

 Change the color of the circle at the side of the name, changes in function of the score:
 Green is when the score is 4.0 or higher.
 Yellow is when the score is between 3.9 and 2.5.
-Reg is when the score is below 2.4.
+Red is when the score is below 2.4.
-Grey is the default color or when the email is not at the DB.
+Grey is the default color or when the email is not at the DB (score of 6).

 # Privacy
 This plugin WILL NOT storage any of your information and will never read the body of the email (Where the message of the sender is).